Skip to content

 Impact: Cost per location dropped to $210 (25% reduction) because vendors weren't plowing unnecessary areas.
 Service quality improved because vendors now had clear guidance on what actually needed to be done.

-You started Section 1 asking five questions about your snow removal operation.
-By Section 4, you're not just answering those questions you're proving the answers with data.
+You started Part 1 asking five questions about your snow removal operation.
+By Part 4, you're not just answering those questions you're proving the answers with data.

 The teams that control snow season instead of surviving it all do four things:

-1. Answer the five questions before the first storm (Section 1) - They know what their process should be
+1. Answer the five questions before the first storm (Part 1) - They know what their process should be

-2. Document their process clearly (Section 2) - They turn tribal knowledge into usable documentation
+2. Document their process clearly (Part 2) - They turn tribal knowledge into usable documentation

-3. Assign clear ownership with SOPs (Section 3) - They make sure someone actually executes the process
+3. Assign clear ownership with SOPs (Part 3) - They make sure someone actually executes the process

-4. Track performance with real metrics (Section 4) - They know if it's working or where it's breaking down
+4. Track performance with real metrics (Part 4) - They know if it's working or where it's breaking down

 Most operations do one or two of these.
 Maybe three if they're disciplined.
 Almost none do all four.